JapaneseDatabase/JapaneseDictionaryCollection/README.md

 ## Databases
 Data from the following sources are used to created the our data:

-### JMdict/EDICT Japanese/English Dictionary Project
+### JMdict/EDICT KANJIDIC2 and Japanese/English Dictionary Project
-The goal of this project is to expand on the EDICT Japanese-English dictionary file.
+The goal of that project is to expand on the EDICT Japanese-English dictionary file.
 The project began in 1991 with the last archive dated on June 2003.
 The project is led by Jim Breen when it was relocated to the [Electionic Dictionary Research and Development Group](http://www.edrdg.org/).

 The files are available under the [Creative Commons Attribution-ShareAlike Licence (V3.0)](https://creativecommons.org/licenses/by-sa/3.0/legalcode).